vikramnagashoka/Elements-of-Carla/writeup.md

 ### Datasets

 We used 3 datasets:
-* the [dataset](https://www.dropbox.com/s/vaniv8eqna89r20/alex-lechner-udacity-traffic-light-dataset.zip?dl=0) created by [Alex Lechner](https://github.com/alex-lechner).
+* Dataset 1: the [dataset](https://www.dropbox.com/s/vaniv8eqna89r20/alex-lechner-udacity-traffic-light-dataset.zip?dl=0) created by [Alex Lechner](https://github.com/alex-lechner).
 This dataset has 917 images from simulator and 155 images from the test track.
-* the [dataset](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view?usp=sharing) created by [Vatsal Srivastava](https://github.com/coldKnight).
+* Dataset 2: the [dataset](https://drive.google.com/file/d/0B-Eiyn-CUQtxdUZWMkFfQzdObUE/view?usp=sharing) created by [Vatsal Srivastava](https://github.com/coldKnight).
 This dataset has 277 images from simulator and 159 images from the test track.
-* our own dataset of images extracted from [ROS bag file](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing) provided by Udacity.
-This dataset has 297 images from the test track and is available here (link TBD).
+* Dataset 3: our own dataset of images extracted from [ROS bag file](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing) provided by Udacity.
+This dataset has 297 images from the test track and is available [here](https://www.dropbox.com/s/ii4ddadp7lih7b4/dataset_ros.zip?dl=0).

 Object Detection API expects the dataset to be in a single-binary-file TFRecord format.
 Fortunately, the first two datasets have already TFRecord files, one for simulated and one for real images.
 In the rest of this section we show how we created the last dataset.